Sameeryadav12/Voice_Assistant/docs/USER_GUIDE.md

 ## 🎉 Conclusion

-You now have everything you need to use Sigma Voice Assistant effectively!
+You now have everything you need to use Jarvis Voice Assistant effectively!

 **Remember:**
 - Start with simple commands
-- Use the wake word "Hey Sigma"
+- Use the wake word "Hey Jarvis"
 - Try both voice and text modes
 - Use quick actions for common tasks
 - Check the status indicator for feedback